zammad/zammad-documentation/install-suse.rst

 ======================================

 * "Welcome to Zammad!", there you need to create your admin user and you need to invite other agents.

+Note: Make sure that the firewall is not blocking port 80 (configure firewall via "yast firewall" or stop it via "systemctl stop SuSEfirewall2").

 You can manage the Zammad services manually:
 ============================================